devslashwill/CustomWidgetIcons/README.markdown

 This is a library that allows widget developers to set a custom icon on the Notifications setting table.

-To use it with your widget add a key named "IconFile" to your widgets Info.plist and then place the icon in the bundle.
+To use it with your widget add the 'CFBundleIconFile" key to your widgets Info.plist and then place the icon in the bundle.

 A crappy example is inside the test folder.